smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 SMA strongly recommends against installing LSAM software into the IBM i library QGPL.
 SMA recommends taking advantage of this opportunity to automatically migrate LSAM functions out of QGPL and into the SMAGPL library dedicated to the LSAM Environment that will be upgraded.
 For assistance with managing multiple LSAM Environments that may share the QGPL contents, please contact SMA Support.

-More information on this subject is offered in the LSAM Environment Management section of the IBM i LSAM online help.
+More information on this subject is offered in the LSAM Environment Management section of the IBM i LSAM documentation.
 :::

 <u>Choose 20 or 21</u>, depending on whether the normal SMADEFAULT Environment or an Alternate LSAM Environment will be used*: